minaelee/microceph-playground/docs/how-to/multi-node.rst

    .. note::

-      MicroCloud users can disregard the instructions on this page, because MicroCloud setup handles the installation and configuration of MicroCeph.
+      MicroCloud users can disregard the instructions on this page because the MicroCloud setup process handles MicroCeph installation.

 This tutorial will show how to install MicroCeph on three machines, thereby creating a multi-node cluster.
 For this tutorial, we will